Surgery is often the best option for bulging varicose veins visible

 longer term follow up.
 There are also many different EVLT lasers on the

-It is also important to remember that EVLT and VNUS Closure are only a replacement for the high tie and stripping part of conventional surgery.
+It is also important to remember that EVLT and VNUS Closure are a replacement for the high tie and stripping part of conventional surgery.
 Separate procedures are required to deal with any other

 varicose veins and this may take the form of foam sclerotherapy or surgical phlebectomy.
 One particularly awkward situation to treat with EVLT or RFA is the patient who has sizeable veins running across the front and outside of the thigh (antero-lateral thigh veins).
 If these originate right at the sapheno-femoral junction then EVLT or RFA will not be effective.

-One report on VNUS radiofrequency ablation highlighted a high rate of deep venous thrombosis (16% or 1 in every 6
+highlighted a high rate of deep venous thrombosis (16% or 1 in every 6

 patients), many of whom required significant intervention (Hingorani